ghc-proposals/ghc-proposals/proposals/0281-visible-forall.rst

 * Variables and constructors (regardless of their namespace) are mapped directly, without modification.

-  * In the type checking environment, the variable must stand for a type variable, or else it treated as a fresh skolem constant.
+  * In the type checking environment, the variable must stand for a type variable.

   * In the type checking environment, the constructor must stand for a type constructor, or else require ``DataKinds``.